-2Some of our results can be extended to heterogeneous models; see Appendix G of the previous version Frick, Iijima, and Ishii (2020b).
+$^2$ Some of our results can be extended to heterogeneous models; see Appendix G of the previous version Frick, Iijima, and Ishii (2020b).

-3Murooka and Yamamoto (2021) extend to settings with infinite actions or strategic externalities.
+&lt;sup>3The more recent paper by Murooka and Yamamoto (2021) extends EPY to settings with infinite actions and/or strategic externalities, but also does not consider social learning.